The Floating Lanterns of Hoi An

 Across the river, the old town wavered in the storm.
 I could still see a few lights floating on the river.
 The lanterns of the town flicked, and it seemed as if Old Hoi An was floating away, back to a forgotten time.

-Like my photos?
-If you feel like contributing to my coffers, please click either here or on the link in my header to buy (or simply browse).
+If you like my photos please click either here or on the link in my header to buy (or simply browse) my photos.
 Or else, please click here to buy either my poetry or novel ebooks.
+I even have a YouTube channel.
 Thank you!